airswap/airswap-maker-kit-examples/zeit/README.md

 To use an existing Ethereum node, set the `ETHEREUM_NODE` in your `.env` file.
 Otherwise you can create a free account with INFURA.
 Navigate to https://infura.io/ to create an account and generate an API key and URL.

-### Contract Versions

-The Swap and Indexer contracts used by Maker Kit are specified within their respective packages, `@airswap/swap` and `@airswap/indexer` in the [AirSwap Protocols](https://github.com/airswap/airswap-protocols) repository.

 ## Commands

 | Command   | Description                    |